-The Child Care and Learning Centre (CCLC) at the University of Guelph provides a high-quality early learning and care program for 100+ children and serves as a living laboratory for the Child Studies Program at the University of Guelph.
-The Centre’s creativity and innovation is matched with the same high-standard approach in the design and construction of the new outdoor playscape.
+The Child Care and Learning Centre (CCLC) at the University of Guelph provides a stellar development program for 100+ children.
+It also supports the Child Studies Program at the University of Guelph.
+The design and construction of the new outdoor playscape reflects an elevated approach to childhood development.
+Consequently, the outdoor playscape expresses the Centre’s creativity and innovation.
 Recent research overwhelmingly points to the importance of children’s early connections with nature.
-Increasing the amount of time children spend outdoors has been a primary goal for the CCLC.
-The naturalized outdoor play space is the newest learning space for researchers seeking to understand the significance of outdoor education in early child development.
+Because of this, increasing the amount of time children spend outdoors is a primary goal for the CCLC.
+Likewise, the outdoor play space is now a workshop for researchers to understand the impact of outdoor education on development.

 The Centre wanted a versatile outdoor play and learning environment constructed of natural materials and maximizing elements of play.
 The playspace needed to offer chances to learn, interact, move, explore and take risks.
 Thus, one of the primary objectives of the design team was to design for open-ended and age-appropriate risk opportunities.
 For instance, the log climbers in the playground include both lower and higher logs for graduated challenge.
 Open gathering spaces, intimate hidden nooks, and a variety of diverse play experiences encourage a range of activities that can take place.
 Because of the diversity, children can choose how they play at varying developmental stages, providing ample room for growth.

 Children can navigate their way between active, constructive, dramatic and passive play spaces through a sensory-rich variety of textures, forms, patterns and colours.
 The complex palette of trees, shrubs, grasses, perennials and bulbs demonstrates the interconnections of nature.
 Moreover, the garden changes dramatically with every season to strengthen connections to nature’s rhythms and cycles.